Weasel: Profile and Information

 Weasel and Human Interaction

-Weasels are seen by farmers as both friends and threat; they are excellent at keeping pests such as mice under control; however, they are considered to be pests by farmers because of their uncontrollable desire to attack and consume poultry and eggs.
+Weasels are seen by farmers as both friends and threats; they are excellent at keeping pests such as mice under control; however, they are considered to be pests by farmers because of their uncontrollable desire to attack and consume poultry and eggs.

-Weasels have also been introduced into New Zealand where they have become a great threat to native wildlife.
+Weasels have also been introduced into New Zealand, where they have become a great threat to native wildlife.
 Now, the country plans to eradicate them by 2050.

 In some locations around the world, weasels are threatened by habitat loss.